AdobeDocs/creative-cloud-enterprise-learn.en/help/cce/sharecclibraries.md

  In ths video tutorial, learn how to create, use, and share branding assets for your group or team using Creative Cloud Team Libraries.
 You can identify Team libraries by the ![building image](assets/Smock_Building_18_N.png).

- >
+ >[!NOTE]
  >
- >[!TIP]Assets in Creative Cloud Team Libraries are stored in a central location and are not tied to the individual user account.
+ >Assets in Creative Cloud Team Libraries are stored in a central location and are not tied to the individual user account.
 The creator of a team library is not the owner of the library, the library belongs to the team.

  <br>&nbsp;